The Hugs: Regional and national critical acclaim

-Portland Mercury stated "So, is this local band—who ironically struggle to get even the smallest gig here in town—worth all of this blossoming hype?
-Well, sort of.
-The Hugs need work.
-You can put that NME cover on hold for now, as their rise to stardom will, at best, be a slow and gradual ascent.
+Portland Mercury stated "You can put that NME cover on hold for now, as their rise to stardom will, at best, be a slow and gradual ascent.
 But under the floppy bangs and slouched teenage shoulders lies a group of kids on the cusp of something great.
 Much like the early forbearers of the jangly Brit-rock sound, The Hugs have a loose charm, a perfectly content sense of confidence that permeates throughout their sound, no matter how sloppy it might be at the time.
 Their music has the rough kinetic energy of Slanted and Enchanted-era Pavement, and the haphazard punk of (pre-crack and tabloids) The Libertines."

-In 2007 Willamette Week stated " Once they've been given the green light, the band hustles into the venue like a group of thirsty claim-jumpers, untangling cords and hollering impenetrable teen-speak.
-Each stylistically disparate member looks vaguely like daytime television's idea of a rock-'n'-roll persona: the well-groomed twee kid, the smoking psychedelic kid, the Converse-clad "alternative" kid.
-Frontman Danny Delegato is the Guns N' Roses-era caricature, his oversized sleeveless shirt and cowboy hat dwarfing his boyish frame.
-When asked to check his mic, he lets out a howl that dovetails into a squeal.
-The Hugs' onstage theatrics prove the band has chops to match its natural talent (it's hard to believe these are teenagers), but the members still show their age when it comes to songwriting.
-I leave the club without remembering any specific song—and hoping The Hugs development doesn't suffer as the band rushes forth to become the next big thing."